IntellectualChar/roco222/journal.md

 Brushless:

 The benefits of this are that there is no friction from the brushes so it is able to turn freely.
+Hall effect used to turn it on and off.

 #### Simple design